 “The prime rate is an interest rate determined by individual banks.
 It is often used as a reference rate (also called the base rate) for many types of loans, including loans to small businesses and credit card loans.”

 Although we touched on this above, it is important to reiterate: it is a common myth that APR and interest rate are one and the same.
 While these numbers could be close, don’t expect them to be exactly the same.
+Oftentimes, an APR can be higher than an interest rate.

 Here is an example: